Faraz-mobin17/Java_Programs/README.md

 - Java is a popular programming language that is used to develop mobile apps, web apps, desktop apps, games and much more³.
 It is an object-oriented, class-based, concurrent, secured and general-purpose language⁶.
 It was developed by James Gosling at Sun Microsystems in 1991⁵.

+## Features

+- Object-oriented programming
+- Inheritance and polymorphism
+- Interfaces and abstract classes
+- Generics and collections
+- Exceptions and assertions
+- Input/output streams
+- Threads and concurrency

+## Installation

+To run this project, you need to have Java Development Kit (JDK) installed on your machine.
+You can download it from [here](https://www.oracle.com/java/technologies/javase-downloads.html).

+You also need to have an Integrated Development Environment (IDE) that supports Java, such as Eclipse, IntelliJ IDEA, or NetBeans.
+You can download them from their respective websites.

 ## Why is Java So Popular

 There are many reasons why Java is so popular among developers and programmers.
 Some of them are: